osc-delft/osc-delft.github.io/README.md

 We asume you have a working installation of [Git for Windows](https://git-scm.com/downloads)

-1. Download and install the latest version of `Ruby+Devkit` for Windows.
+1. Download and install the latest version of [Ruby+Devkit for Windows](https://rubyinstaller.org/downloads).
+Mind about a *32-bit*  or *34-bit*.
 Keep all the default options.
-Mind about `x64` or `x86`: https://rubyinstaller.org/downloads.
-Put attention to where the location of the root directory.
+Put attention to where the location of the Ruby's root directory is located.
 For example, `C:\Ruby27-x64`

 2. When the installation is done a *command prompt*  will pop up.
 Type `3` and press enter.
 This will install the Ruby's toolchain.
-When done, press enter once more.
+When done, press enter once more. hel
 3. Install `Jekyll` and `Bundler`.
-On the powershell run:
+On the same *command prompt*  run:

    ```
    > gem install jekyll bundler